Start/Menu > Find Press Releases >

 Warner Bros.
 Entertainment is a global leader in the creation, production, distribution, licensing and marketing of theatrical motion pictures, television programming, video/DVD and related products.
 Founded more than 75 years ago as a motion picture company, the Studio has evolved into a fully integrated global entertainment company, standing at the forefront of feature films, television, home video, animation, product and brand licensing and international theaters.

 About Digital Cinema Implementation Partners, LLC:

-Digital Cinema Implementation Partners, LLC is a joint venture owned equally by exhibition industry leaders AMC Entertainment Inc., Cinemark Holdings, Inc. and Regal Entertainment Group, representing more than 15,000 screens in the United States and Canada.
-Formed in February 2007 to facilitate the roll-out of a digital cinema infrastructure in the United States and Canada, the company is headquartered in Mahwah, N.J. with offices in Minneapolis and Denver.
+Digital Cinema Implementation Partners (DCIP) is a joint venture owned equally by exhibition industry leaders AMC Entertainment Inc., Cinemark Holdings, Inc. and Regal Entertainment Group.
+Formed in February 2007 to facilitate the roll-out of a digital cinema infrastructure, DCIP has since overseen the digital conversion of more than 18,000 screens in the United States, Canada and Latin America.
+DCIP has also developed Cinergy™, an enterprise exhibitor software solution aimed at streamlining theater operations and interactions with distributors, and has partnered with Moving Image Technologies to market and distribute Cinergy.
+DCIP is headquartered in Mahwah, New Jersey with offices in Minneapolis and Denver.

 Digital Cinema Implementation Partners, LLC Directory page

 ©Copyright 2003 - 2017